Follow virtual machine encryption best practices to avoid problems later, for example, when you generate a vm-support bundle.

-For keys that are in other states, virtual machines continue to work.
+For keys that are in other states, virtual machines using those keys continue to work.
 Whether a clone or migration operation succeeds depends on whether they key is already on the host.

 If the key is on the destination host, the operation succeeds even if the key is not Active on the KMS.

 If the required virtual machine and virtual disk keys are not on the destination host, vCenter Server has to fetch the keys from the KMS.
 If the key state is Deactivated, Compromised, Destroyed, or Destroyed Compromised, vCenter Server displays an error and the operation does not succeed.